 But what is product strategy?
 And what is product marketing?

-This article is an excerpt taken from Econsultancy's Product Strategy and Marketing Best Practice Guide.
+This briefing is an excerpt taken from Econsultancy’s Product Strategy and Marketing Best Practice Guide.

 What is product strategy?